JuliaAtoms/EnergyExpressions.jl/docs/src/system_of_equations.md

 \mat{H}_{ij} \defd \matrixel{\chi_i}{\Hamiltonian}{\chi_j},
 \end{equation}$$

-any term of the equations can be written as
+all terms of the equations can be written on the form

 $$\begin{equation}
 \label{eqn:equation-term}